Suor/Suor.github.io/source/drafts/asynchronous-operations.markdown

 ```

 In real world `call-with-current-continuation` is far more powerful when I had time to show here.
-It enables a brave one to implement from scratch all sort of wonderful and scary things: arbitrary loops with nesting and early exit, exceptions and their handling, generators, coroutines and more.
+It enables a brave one to implement from scratch all sorts of wonderful and scary things: arbitrary loops with nesting and early exit, exceptions and their handling, generators, coroutines and more.

 If you are willing to dive deeper here is [a really nice intro][scheme-callcc].
 And I am coming back to Earth now.